timescale/docs/mst/about-mst.md

 ### Highly available nodes

-In Pro plans when a PostgreSQL standby fails, the master node keeps running normally and provides normal service level to the client applications.
+In Pro plans, if a PostgreSQL standby fails, the master node keeps running normally and provides normal service level to the client applications.
 When the new replacement standby node is ready and synchronized with the master, it starts replicating the master in real time as the situation reverts to normal.